crf8472/libarcstk/BUILD.md

 Note that ``-DWITH_TESTS=ON`` will try to git-clone the testing framework [Catch2][2] within your ``build`` directory and fail if this does not work.

 Running the unit tests is *not* part of the build process.
-To run the tests, invoke ``ctest`` manually in the ``build`` directory after ``cmake --build .`` is completed.
+You have to run the tests after ``cmake --build build`` is completed:

+	$ ctest --test-dir build

 Note that ctest will write report files in the folder ``build/reports``.
-Their name pattern is ``report.<testcase>.xml`` where ``<testcase>`` corresponds to a Catch2 TEST_CASE name.
+Their name pattern is ``report.<testcase>.xml`` where ``<testcase>`` corresponds to a Catch2 ``TEST_CASE`` name.

-Many but not all parts of libarcstk are tested.
-There are three categories of
+Many but not yet all parts of libarcstk are tested.
+There are three categories of tests:
-tests:

-  - Some but still few functional tests that will fail when the calculation of checksums is not correct.
+  - Functional tests: Some but still few functional tests that will fail when the calculation of checksums is not correct.
-  - Unit tests for most of the API artefacts libarcstk offers.
+  - Unit tests: for most of the API artefacts libarcstk offers.
-  - For currently some of the classes, their type traits are tested (e.g. whether the special members work and they have the members they should have).
+  - Type traits tests: for currently some of the classes, their type traits are proven (e.g. whether the special members work, they have the members they should have, they are trivially constructible and so on).

+### Cleaning the project

+Clean the build artifacts but not the CMake auxiliary files:

+	$ cd libarcstk   # where README.md resides
+	$ cmake --build build --target clean

+Do a "distclean", i.e. completely wipe everything configured and built locally:

+	$ rm -rf build

+Note that distcleaning forces to recompile everything including Catch2 if ``-DWITH_TESTS`` is configured.

 ### Examples